PowerShell/PowerShell/src/Microsoft.PowerShell.PSReadLine/en-US/PSReadline.md

 If -Bound is specified and -Unbound is not specified, only bound keys are returned.

-If -Unound is specified and -Bound is not specified, only unbound keys are returned.
+If -Unbound is specified and -Bound is not specified, only unbound keys are returned.

-If both -Bound and -Unound are specified, returns all bound keys and unbound functions.
+If both -Bound and -Unbound are specified, returns all bound keys and unbound functions.

 ## PARAMETERS